3 Sampling

 The Hunger Games is a dystopian novel in which children are chosen via lottery to fight to the death.
 Primrose Everdeen is selected from the urn.
 Why does she have the misfortune of being selected?
 Or, as we data scientists say, sampled?

 In Chapter 2, we learned about probability, the framework for quantifying uncertainty.
 In this chapter, we will learn about sampling, the beginning of our journey toward inference.
 When we sample, we take some units from a population.
-With the data collected via sampling, we will create statistical models with just one unknown parameter.
-With such models, we can make inferences in order to answer questions.
+With the data collected via sampling, we use inference to create statistical models.
+With such models, we can answer questions.

 3.1 Real sampling activity